 Automotive and Transportation

-At the intersection of next-generation mobility and industrial innovation, the automotive and transportation sector surpasses USD 4 trillion in 2024, orchestrating the rise of connected, intelligent, and sustainable transport ecosystems.
-With a projected 6–7% CAGR through 2032, the industry is being reshaped by electric powertrains, autonomous vehicles, AI-driven fleet management, and hyper-connected logistics networks.
-Global leaders including Toyota, Volkswagen, Tesla, Daimler, and BYD, alongside agile regional innovators, are advancing smart EV platforms, predictive maintenance systems, and AI-enhanced supply chain solutions.
+The global automotive & transportation market, spanning passenger vehicles, commercial vehicles, trucks, buses, two-wheelers, electric vehicles (EVs), and autonomous mobility solutions, is at the intersection of next-generation mobility, connected car technology, and industrial innovation.
+The automotive & transportation market is orchestrating the rise of intelligent, sustainable, and smart transport ecosystems.
+With a projected 6–7% CAGR through 2032, the automotive & transportation industry is being reshaped by electric and hybrid powertrains, autonomous vehicles, advanced driver-assistance systems (ADAS), AI-driven fleet management, predictive maintenance solutions, and hyper-connected logistics networks.
+Global automotive & transportation market leaders, including Toyota, Volkswagen, Tesla, Daimler, and BYD, alongside agile regional innovators, are advancing EV platforms, vehicle-to-everything (V2X) connectivity, telematics solutions, and AI-enhanced supply chain and transportation analytics.

 Our statistics